 The Georefernced Image and Orthomosaic are one in the same.
 Orthomosaic is the more scientific naming of this particular output.
 This output is one continuous image that is created from stitching together all of your individual source images.

 This output will always be represented as a .tif output file type (Tag Image File).
 It is georeferenced based on the GPS information found in your source images.
-If opened in a GIS software like QGIS it can be overlayed with other Geospatial layers that are georeferenced.
+If opened in a GIS software like QGIS it can be overlaid with other Geospatial layers that are georeferenced.
 The standard projection of this data is WGS84 Geographic coordinate system.

 Digital Surface Model (DSM)

 The Digital Surface Model output is a two dimensional representation of elevation data in your survey.
 It provides the topographic image of the survey region, which is inclusive of natural vegetation as well as built structures.
 Each pixel is a measurement of elevation and each elevation value is assigned a color from black to white.
 Black is the lowest features in the image while black is the highest.
 All elevation values seen in this output Similar to your Georeferenced Image output the output will be available in .tif format with a WGS84 Geographic Coordinate system and a NAD83 Vertical coordinate system.

 The KML output is an XML based file format that is used to represent geographic data.
 This output is created by Google and is typically opened in Google Earth desktop program but can be opened in a variety of programs.
 It functions very similarly to the Georefernced Image output but in a slightly different format.

 A point cloud is another three dimensional output that we offer.
 As you would assume this file is made up of thousands of points, each point will represent an elevation value in the survey.
 Like all of our three dimensional outputs Elevation is represented in terms of Relative elevation and not Above Mean Sea Level.
 The will be in a .las file format.